Education

 Pia de Bruyn is a visual artist and educator working across the mediums of drawing, painting, film and sculpture.

-Born in 1982 in Meanjin (Brisbane) Australia, Pia currently lives and works on coastal Wadawurrung country (Victoria).
-She has maintained a visual arts practice since 2006 and has been included in numerous group exhibitions and appeared in local and interstate publications.
-She was recently selected as a recipient of the 2025 Nancy Fairfax Artist in Residency at the Tweed Regional Gallery and Margaret Olley Art Centre in Northern NSW.
+She is a recipient of the 2025 Nancy Fairfax Artist in Residency at the Tweed Regional Gallery and Margaret Olley Art Centre in Northern NSW.